F2Wang/ObjectDatasetTools/README.md

 #### Option 2: Use existing sequence or record with other cameras

-If you are using other cameras, please put color images in a folder named "JPEGImages" and the aligned depth images as numpy arrays in a folder named "depth".
+If you are using other cameras, please put color images (.jpg) in a folder named "JPEGImages" and the **aligned** depth images as uint16 pngs in a folder named "depth".
+PLease note that the depth images need to be aligned to color images.
 Name your color images in a sequential order from 0.jpg, 1.jpg ...
-600.jpg and your depth images 0.npy ...
-600.npy  you should also create a file intrinsics.json under the sequence directory and manually input the camera parameters in the format like below:
+600.jpg and your depth images 0.png ...
+600.png  you should also create a file intrinsics.json under the sequence directory and manually input the camera parameters in the format like below:

 {"fx": 614.4744262695312, "fy": 614.4745483398438, "height": 480, "width": 640, "ppy": 233.29214477539062, "ppx": 308.8282470703125, "ID": "620201000292"}